 How to Reuse Used Green Tea Leaves?

-Reusing Used Green Tea LeavesIf you are an ardent fan of green tea, the chances are high that you would have a lot of leftover used green tea leaves after you brew your tea.
+Reusing Used Green Tea LeavesIf you are an ardent fan of green tea, the chances are high that you will have a lot of leftover used green tea leaves after you brew your tea.

 Green tea is well known for the health benefits it has to offer.
 It majorly helps prevent cardiovascular diseases, improve brain function, and control diabetes.